Home

 Monuments to Goethe (left) and Victor Hugo (right); in the inset Mephistopheles and Faust

-Two years later the Romans watched the arrival of a French reply to the German gift: a monument to Victor Hugo by Lucien Pallez; because the French writer's association with Rome was rather loose (he visited the city when he was six) the inscription quoted a speech he made to praise Garibaldi.
+Two years later the Romans watched the arrival of a French reply to the German gift: a monument to Victor Hugo by Lucien Pallez; because the French writer's association with Rome was rather loose (he visited the city when he was six) the inscription quoted a speech he made to praise Giuseppe Garibaldi.

 Read Henry James's account of his visit to this site in 1873.